Find a place

 Approximate vs precise: why two locations?

-When the page loads it estimates your location from your IP address via the network edge — fast, no permission needed, but only city-level accurate (and sometimes the wrong city if you are on a VPN or mobile carrier).
+The page opens on a rough guess and sharpens to a fix.
+At first it reads your whereabouts from your IP address at the network edge — instant, no permission asked, but only good to the city (and sometimes the wrong city, if a VPN or mobile carrier has rerouted you).
 Tapping the button switches to your device’s GPS, which combines satellites, Wi-Fi and cell towers to pin you to within a few metres outdoors.
 Indoors or in dense cities the accuracy figure grows because the sky view is blocked — that is normal, and the ± value tells you how much to trust the dot.

 The same spot, four ways